ForeBoard Home

 ForeBoard supports two competition modes — pick at round creation.

 Singles Nassau is 1-on-1.
 This is the traditional format and what most "Nassau" references mean by default.
+Just you and your buddy.

-Net or gross scoring works for either mode.
-Net is more inclusive in mixed-handicap groups; gross is cleaner when everyone is roughly even.
 ForeBoard pulls course data and applies handicap strokes automatically — no arguing about which hole Bob pops on.

 The math problem